physical-computation/gfet-simulator/README.md

 * SciPy (https://www.scipy.org/)
 * MatPlotLib (https://matplotlib.org/stable/index.html)
 * Tkinter (Included with Python 3.7+)

+Prebuilt executables for Mac and Windows are available in the respective folders.
+Note that the Windows version requires "Dielectrics.txt" to be located in the same directory.

 ## Motivation:
 GFETs are being used in the research of several people in the group, and potentially by new students as well,